Connect with us

 Only one person came to the Southaven workshop: A mom who had questions about unexplained recent changes to her daughters’ coverage.
 She left after speaking with Medicaid staff, so a Mississippi Today reporter was the only person present for the presentation.

-Medicaid said it uses social to promote the workshops, and it created a flier that was available on its website.
+Medicaid said it uses social media to promote the workshops, and it created a flier that was available on its website.
 But a Mississippi Today review of the agency’s Facebook and Twitter accounts found the agency made only one Facebook post about the workshops before they kicked off.

 The agency’s two tweets were both posted after six of the 10 workshops were already held – and after Mississippi Today sent records requests and questions seeking information about how they were being promoted.